What are assurance statements for?

 If this approach is successful, as we believe it will be, and over time more and more operators incorporate the licensing objectives into their corporate culture, the need for external regulatory scrutiny may well diminish.

 The precise governance arrangements of organisations will vary depending on the size, nature and complexity of your operations or on the gambling services you provide.
 We will take this into account when we receive and review your assurance statements.

-The template provides a structure to populate, as well as explanatory notes, and has been made available in a format that can be manipulated to enable tailoring of the layout as required.
+The templates provide a structure to populate, as well as explanatory notes, and have been made available in a format that can be manipulated to enable tailoring of the layout as required.